Pet Flowbee for Dogs – Easier Way To Cut Their Hair?

 This is a very loaded question in my opinion – so I’ll break it down into a few different parts.

-Another thing I want to mention is that some dog’s hair might just be too much for this device.
-For example a dog with lots of thick hair (like a “Lassie” dog) it may not be as effective as on say, a Yorkie with finer, thinner hair.
+Some dog’s hair might be too much for this device.
+A dog with lots of thick hair (such as a Rough Collie like ‘Lassie’) may be much more difficult than a Yorkie with finer, thinner hair.

-You may be able to get around that last issue by limiting the amount of fur you try to trim at once.
-There are a lot of mixed results and some of them do claim that their dog’s hair looked a little “choppy” after the trim.
-I think this could be avoided with a proper technique, however.
+There are a lot of mixed results and some reviewers claim their dog’s hair looked a little “choppy” after the trim.
+This could be in their technique.

-For example, it says to use an “up and down” motion so the hair gets sucked straight up into the vacuum.
-After you’ve gone over your whole pet and you have everything at a decent length, I would go over once again.
+However, after you’ve gone over your pet and you have everything at a decent length, I would go over once again.

-The second time around my suggestion would be to use it like a “comb” but go against the direction your dog’s fur grows.
+This time use it like a “comb” but go against the direction your dog’s fur grows.
 (Up from tail end to head.)
 This may help even out some of the “choppy” look that those reviews mentioned.